thedude0606/manusoptions/PROGRESS.md

   - Traceback information for better troubleshooting
 - Set logging level to DEBUG for more detailed information
 - Enhanced error reporting in the UI with specific error messages
+- Fixed critical bug where options chain tab disappeared after streaming updates:
+  - Identified that the putCall column was not being properly maintained after streaming updates
+  - Added special handling for contractType field from streaming data to ensure correct mapping to putCall
+  - Implemented fallback mechanism to infer putCall values from option symbols if missing
+  - Added detailed logging of putCall distribution after updates
+- Fixed issue preventing recommendations from loading:
+  - Added checks for missing or NaN values in putCall column
+  - Implemented automatic reconstruction of putCall column from option symbols
+  - Enhanced logging to track fallback mechanism usage

 ## In Progress